 Sky Island of Namuli in Mozambique

-In 2014, Legado brought together local community activists, world-renowned scientists, Mozambican conservation leaders, and an international climbing team to begin working with Namuli’s Lomwe communities in securing a Thriving Future for Namuli and the people who depend on it.
+In 2014, Legado brought together local community advocates, world-renowned scientists, Mozambican conservation leaders, and an international climbing team to begin working with Namuli’s Lomwe communities in securing a Thriving Future for Namuli and the people who depend on it.

 Mount Namuli is a sky island that rises sharply out of the plains.
 Because it is not attached to a mountain chain, Mount Namuli provides habitat to some of the most unique species of flora and fauna in the world.